VIRTUAL EXHIBITION! “Not from Around Here” Student-Curated Exhibition

 – CLICK HERE TO READ THE ARTISTS’ STATEMENTS

-- Please VOTE FOR YOUR FAVORITE – a “People’s Choice” winner will be announced soon!
+- VOTING IS NOW CLOSED- a “People’s Choice” winner will be announced soon!

-The Museum wants to present this exhibition live at the Museum after we reopen.
+- The Museum hopes to present this exhibition live at the Museum after we reopen.
 To support the Museum’s ability to reopen and continue its arts education programs, please consider donating to the Napa Valley Museum Yountville now!

 Introduction and History

 This Annual exhibit began when Monica Jacobson of Justin Siena High School, proposed to Napa Valley Museum that a space be provided within the exhibition calendar to showcase student works.
 Outside Looking In (2017) contained 24 works, and in the hopes that the exhibit would grow in its second year, students from five counties were called to submit.
 The tragedy of the North Bay fires inspired the theme of the 2018 exhibit First Response.
 It was the hope that students and their communities affected by the fires, would have a space in which to express their experience, and impressions of what was happening to and around them.
 In 2019, The Upside of Down saw new energy and the growth we had hoped for with this exhibit.
 60 submissions were received, and 30 works selected.
 Submissions will be open to high school students and we are expanding to invite the participation of Napa County middle school art students this year as well.